CRREL/glac.io/contents/locations/columbia/overview.md

   </div>
 </div>
 <br>
 We have a satellite-linked camera located on Great Nunatak, southwest of the current terminus position of the main branch of Columbia.
+The camera relies on a light sensor to measure the ambient light.
+If there is sufficient light, the system powers on the camera, captures an image, and transmits the image to our servers via the Iridium satellite array.
 In addition, there is a climate station located up-glacier approximately 15km from the camera installation.
 Both stations transmit data multiple times/day, which can be viewed in near real-time on the [Real-time data](data.html) and [Time-lapse](timelapse.html) pages.
 <br>
 <br><div class="row">
   <div class="col-md-12">